 Item 1 of 7

-Crimson Tide football players celebrate during Iron Bowl
+Crimson Tide football players celebrate SEC championship.

 Alabama softball celebrating a homerun at home plate.